NordicSoft/amazon-connect-streams-sample/Readme.md

 After that, it sends the aggregated, filtered information to the web application.

 This process is represented at sequence diagram below.

 ![Sequence Diagram](./docs/SequenceDiagram.png "Sequence Diagram")

-If you did everything right and pasted your credentials to the appropriate places, this app should look like
+If you did everything right and pasted your credentials to the appropriate places, this app should look like:

 ![Screenshot](./docs/screenshot.png "Screenshot")